-We have historically incurred significant losses and negative cash flows from operations since our inception and had an accumulated deficit of \$94.3 million and \$66.3 million as of March 31, 2020 and December 31, 2019, respectively.
-We had cash, cash equivalents and marketable securities of \$249.3 million and \$101.3 million as of March 31, 2020 and December 31, 2019, respectively.
-Based on our current planned operations, we expect that our current cash, cash equivalents and marketable securities will be sufficient to fund our operations through 2021.
+We have historically incurred significant losses and negative cash flows from operations since our inception and had an accumulated deficit of \$167.9 million as of September 30, 2020.
+We had cash, cash equivalents and marketable securities of \$189.7 million as of September 30, 2020.
+In addition, on October 6, 2020, we received \$128.4 million in net proceeds from our follow-on financing.
+Based on our current planned operations, we expect that our current cash, cash equivalents and marketable securities, along with the proceeds from our follow-on financing in October 2020, will be sufficient to fund our operations into 2022.
 Our ability to continue as a going concern is dependent upon our ability to successfully secure sources of financing and ultimately achieve profitable operations.